PRINCE2: Seven processes (who does what and when from start to finish)

+People in PRINCE2

+The 7th edition of PRINCE2 introduced a major new aspect to the method - the role of people.
+The purpose of a project is to deliver change, which will affect the people who perform business as usual (BAU) activities.
+How well the project delivers the change, depends on the capabilities of the project team, the strength of the relationships between them, and the people impacted by the change.
+For these reasons, PRINCE2 recommends that projects must incorporate change management to be able to successfully implement the change into the organization.

 Integration with other techniques

-The 26 Management Products described by PRINCE2 are only used for the "high-level" management of the project.
+The management products described by PRINCE2 are only used for the "high-level" management of the project.
 Within its tasks, task managers must still decide on their own project management framework.

-Some suggestions given in the PRINCE2 manual are product based planning, change control, quality review technique, Gantt charts, PERT charts and critical path analysis.
+Some suggestions given in the PRINCE2 manual are product based planning, change control, quality review technique, Kanban boards, Gantt charts, PERT charts and critical path analysis.

 PRINCE2 can also be used to manage projects that use agile software development methods.

 Quality review technique

 The quality review technique ensures a project's products are of the required standard (i.e. meet defined quality criteria).
 This takes place in a quality review meeting, which identifies errors in the product.
 The quality review meeting will not attempt to solve the problems it identifies.
 The meeting brings together people who have an interest in the project's outputs (or products) and people on the project team able to address issues identified.